alaskasquirrel/Geek-Podcasts/README.md

 * [.NET Rocks!](http://www.dotnetrocks.com/) - The internet audio talk show for .NET developer with Carl Franklin and Richard Campbell.
 * [/dev/hell](http://devhell.info/) - Chris Hartjes and Ed Finkler are trapped in Development Hell, where they talk mostly about PHP, web, their development experiences and also with special guests.
+* [a16z Podcast](https://a16z.com/podcasts/) - The a16z Podcast discusses tech and culture trends, news, and the future -- especially as ‘software eats the world’.
 * [Accidental Tech Podcast](http://atp.fm/) - Three nerds discussing tech, Apple, programming, and loosely related matters.
 * [Ada Lovelace Day](http://findingada.com/) [iTunes](https://itunes.apple.com/gb/podcast/ada-lovelace-day-podcast/id1119310112) - Achievements of women in science, technology, engineering and maths (STEM).
 * [Almost Better Than Silence](http://almostbetterthansilence.com/) - A comedy podcast about video games that features technology news, guest interviews, and conversation games!